robertogl/SeaLevelPredictorTemplate/README_Hardware.md

 MATLAB Software - $0 OR $100 maximum
 (there are other packages for $20, $30, $40, etc.)

     - if you have a license through an institution.
-Without a license given by an institution, the version you will need if MATLAB_R2022b or newer.
+Without a license given by an institution, the version you will need is MATLAB_R2022b or newer.

 Elevation Data Files & Data Server - $0